How to Help Your Teens With Their First Job Search

 While having job leads is great, your teenager can also go the traditional route of scouring different places for job listings to find the safe job opportunities.
 Today, that will probably consist mostly of looking at job boards online.
 You can certainly help them along the way.
 But, this should really be something your teenager takes the reins on.
 They can look for jobs they’re interested in or local places that are hiring and taking applications instantly.

 Many businesses are always hiring.
 So, it might be worth it for your teen to walk in and ask for an application.
 Going this route will allow you to go with them.
 As a result, you’ll have an understanding of where the job is located and how safe the neighborhood is.
+Preparation for the job interview early on is also important because the call from a potential employer for an interview can come at anytime.

 For the average American adult, a job search can take months.
 Granted, most adults in the workforce are looking for something very specific, while teens usually aren’t.
 But, they still might have to wait some time before getting an interview.
 Even then, getting a job isn’t guaranteed.
 Preparing your teen to roll with rejection is actually an important part of the job searching process.
 It’s a great lesson in how “failure” can help with growth in nearly every aspect of life.